 The name had started to spread.
 Most of it good enough, popular opinion was that the guard had what was coming to him.
 The story that filtered through the city thankfully swapped out Kaellax for a nameless mage, but I was painted as the young hero that found the nullification stone, rescued the woman and then simply sent the soldier for a swim when he refused to help.

 Mostly truth.
 I had indeed teleported the attacker in a rage, but the soldier hadn’t been my target.
 It had just… happened.

 So now I found myself dressed in my finest clothing and visiting the Stormwind Keep, which was still under the final stages of construction.
 I was to be presented to the King and the House of Nobles.
 Maron assured me I had nothing to fear, but I wasn’t so sure.
 The Stormwind guards were powerful men and no doubt friends to the nobles.

 “Sionis Sepher,” the older gentleman started after we had taken our places in the Keep.
 “Could you tell us, in your view, what happened the day of this accident.”

 I recounted the story, opting to make myself look a little arrogant rather than foolish.
 I mentioned that the guard implied the innkeeper was lying, despite having arrived as the attack had started, and I admitted that in my anger I may have teleported the guard to the ocean, but the intent was never anything harmful and I was quick to retrieve them from the cold water once I had sent them there.

 “So you deny that you intended to murder the guard?”

 “Of course I didn’t intent to murder him,” I said.
-“If I’d wanted to do that I could have just frozen him with an ice block.”
+“If I’d wanted to do that I could have just frozen him in an ice block.”